EttusResearch/uhd/fpga/docs/usrp3/vivado_env_utils.md

 ## Environment Setup

-- Navigate to `usrp3/top/{project}` where project is:
+- Navigate to `<repo>/fpga/usrp3/top/{project}` where {project} is:
-  + x300: For USRP X300 and USRP X310
+  + `x300:` For USRP X300/X310
-  + e3xx: For USRP E310
+  + `e31x:` For USRP E310
-  + e320: For USRP E320
+  + `e320:` For USRP E320
-  + n3xx: For USRP N300/N310/N320
+  + `n3xx:` For USRP N300/N310/N320

 - To setup up the Ettus Research Xilinx build environment run
   + `source setupenv.sh` (If Vivado is installed in the default path /opt/Xilinx/Vivado) _OR_
   + `source setupenv.sh --vivado-path=<VIVADO_PATH>` (where VIVADO_PATH is a non-default installation path)

-- This should not only enable building USRP FPGAs but also make the following utlities available
+- This should not only enable building USRP FPGAs but also make available the utilities described in the following sections.

 ## ModelSim Specific

-The setupenv.sh script will search the system for ModelSim installations and setup everything to run it natively and within Vivado.
-The currently support versions of ModelSim are PE, DE, SE, DE-64, SE-64.
+The `setupenv.sh` script will search the system for ModelSim installations and setup everything to run it natively and within Vivado.
+The currently supported versions of ModelSim are PE, DE, SE, DE-64, SE-64.

 The following functions are also available in the environment: